freemind002/leetcode_problems/README.md

       >
     </td>
     <td>
-      <a href="leetcode_75/151.
+      <a href="Study Plan/LeetCode 75/151.
 Reverse Words in a String/main.py"
         >151.
 Reverse Words in a String</a
       >
     </td>